 - Identify accounts payable practices that weaken controls.

-- List problems likely to occur if strong controls are not used in accounts payable.
+- Pinpoint problems likely to occur if strong controls are not used in accounts payable.

-- Cite problems created when segregation of duties are not set up correctly.
+- Delineate problems created when segregation of duties are not set up correctly.

 - Identify issues that arise due to poor internal controls.